craabreu/openmm-nonbonded-slicing/README.md

 To run the C++ test cases, build the "test" target, for example by typing `make test`.

-To run the Python test cases, build the "PythonTest" target, for example by typing `make PythonTest`.
+To run the Python test cases, build the "PythonTest" target by typing `make PythonTest`.

 [CMake]:                http://www.cmake.org